Methylene diphenyl diisocyanate: Production

 Then, these diamines are treated with phosgene to form a mixture of isocyanates, the isomer ratio being determined by the isomeric composition of the diamine.
 Two different reaction mechanisms for this transformation are possible, namely "phosgenations first" and "step-wise phosgenations".

 Distillation of the mixture gives a mixture of oligomeric polyisocyanates, known as polymeric MDI, and a mixture of MDI isomers which has a low 2,4′ isomer content.
 Further purification entails fractionation of the MDI isomer mixture.

 Reactivity of the isocyanate group

 The positions of the isocyanate groups influences their reactivity.
-In 4,4′-MDI, the two isocyanate groups are equivalent but in 2,4′-MDI the two groups display highly differing reactivities.
-The group at the 4-position is approximately four times more reactive than the group at the 2-position due to steric hindrance.
+An isocyanate at the 4-position is approximately four times more reactive than the group at the 2-position due to steric hindrance.
+In 4,4′-MDI and 2,2′-MDI, the two isocyanate groups are equivalent to each other, but in 2,4′-MDI the two groups display highly differing reactivities.

 Applications

 The major application of 4,4′-MDI is the production of rigid polyurethane.
 These rigid polyurethane foams are good thermal insulators and used in nearly all freezers and refrigerators worldwide, as well as buildings.
 Typical polyols used are polyethylene adipate (a polyester) and poly(tetramethylene ether) glycol (a polyether).

 4,4′-MDI is also used as an industrial strength adhesive, which is available to end consumers as various high-strength bottled glue preparations.